KirstyFurey/kirsty-furey-portfolio/README.md

 ### Bugs and Fixes ###
 User tests showed hamburger menu could not be activated on Android devices, but working correctly on Apple devices, including laptop, tablet, and phone.
 Tracked down issue to using attribute 'visibility: hidden' on '.navbar-toggler:focus' which seemed to allow interaction on Apple but not on Android.
 Bootstrap has this as standard with a thick border, which, stylistically I did not want.
 Amended CSS to 'box-shadow: none;'.
 </br>
-index.html was showing white space to bottom of page on all viewport sizes, which setting body to 100vh did not fix.
-Added flex display attributes to divs on index page, and set alignment properies and margin.
+index.html, contact.html and about.html were showing white space to bottom of page on many viewport sizes, which setting body to 100vh did not fix.
+Added flex display attributes to body elements, main and section elements and divs on pages where appropriate, and set alignment properies and margin.
 Problem rectified.
 </br>
 Initally I attempted to write Nav code from scratch but could not make the hamburger work as required with my limited experience with JavaScript.
 Re-created the Nav usikng Bootstrap, and will look to change this once my knowledge improves in all areas.